 If you have slipped (or tripped) and taken a fall on someone else’s property, you may be wondering about your legal rights and options.
 The following commonly-asked questions and answers are provided to help accident victims learn more about their rights under the law.

 However, this information is not meant to replace the sound advice that accident victims should obtain from their Naples injury attorneys.
-To find out how the law will be applied to your specific set of facts, contact The Kuhl Law Firm.
+To find out how the law will be applied to your specific set of facts, contact The Kelleher Firm.

 I’ve Been Involved in a Slip and Fall Accident.
 What Do I Do?